stormpath/stormpath-sdk-php/README.md

 Once the Authorization Code is gathered, you can get or create the `Account` by means of the `Application` and specifying a `ProviderRequest`.
-The following example shows how you use `ProviderRequest` to get an `Account` for a given authorization code:
+The following example shows how you use `GoogleProviderAccountRequest` to get an `Account` for a given authorization code:

 ```PHP
 $applicationHref = "https://api.stormpath.com/v1/applications/24mp4us71ntza6lBwlu";